Western Animation: Mickey Mouse

 - Big Eater: Donald and Goofy occasionally.

-- Bilingual Bonus: Certain shorts set in other countries have the characters speak the language of said country (i.e., French in "Croissant de Triomphe", Japanese in "Tokyo Go", Mandarin Chinese in "Panda-minimum", Italian in "O Sole Minnie", Portuguese in "O Futebol Classico", Hindi in "Mumbai Madness", Dutch in "Clogged").
+- Bilingual Bonus: Certain shorts set in other countries have the characters speak the language of said country (i.e., French in "Croissant de Triomphe", Japanese in "Tokyo Go", Mandarin Chinese in "Panda-monium", Italian in "O Sole Minnie", Portuguese in "O Futebol Classico", Hindi in "Mumbai Madness", Dutch in "Clogged", Spanish in "Al Rojo Vivo").

 - Butt Monkey: Donald, and Mickey to a lesser degree.